Applying for a Commercial Driver's License or Commercial Learner's Permit

 Identification and Residency Requirements

-If you apply for a CDL or commercial learner's permit and DMV records show you have not held a Virginia driver's license or ID card in the past, you must present documents proving your eligibility.
+If you apply for a CDL or commercial learner's permit and DMV records show you have not held a Virginia driver's license or ID card in the past, you must present the following documents proving your eligibility:

-IMPORTANT: As of July 1, 2015, all applicants for an original, renewal, or replacement CDL or CIP will be required to meet additional document requirements.
+IMPORTANT: As of July 1, 2015, all applicants for an original or renewal CDL or CLP will be required to meet additional document requirements.

 Documents accepted by DMV as proof of identity, legal presence, Virginia residency and social security number may change without prior notice.

 All CDL applicants must certify either that they are in compliance with the federal and Virginia motor carrier safety regulations or that they do not have to comply with them.
 You may refer to the Code of Federal Regulations for an explanation of these requirements or refer to Medical Certification Requirements.

 If you must meet the federal or Virginia motor carrier safety regulations, you must provide a valid Department of Transportation Medical Examiner's Certificate.
 This form must be completed by an examiner on the National Registry of Medical Examiners.

 If you are 18 or older, are applying for a CDL, and have not previously held a CDL, you must either hold a valid Virginia driver's license or have satisfied all the requirements necessary to obtain such a license.
 In addition, you must:

 - pass a state-approved driver education program designed specifically for commercial motor vehicles and hold a commercial learner's permit for at least 14 days, or